timegridio/timegrid/readme.md

 [![ES User Manual](https://readthedocs.org/projects/manual-de-usuario-de-timegridio/badge/?version=latest&style=flat-square)](http://manual-de-usuario-de-timegridio.readthedocs.org/es/latest/?badge=latest)
 [![License](https://img.shields.io/:license-AGPL--3.0-blue.svg?style=flat-square)](http://www.gnu.org/licenses/agpl-3.0.txt)

-Timegrid is a web application for online reservation of services for business.

 **The problem**

-Small and medium scale business wish to provide online service booking for their customers, but the toos out there are either *too expensive* or *too complex* for their needs.
+Small and medium scale businesses wish to provide online service booking for their customers, but the tools out there are either *too expensive* or *too complex* for their needs.

 **The Solution**

-Timegrid is a world-wide platform holding all *businesses* and *customers* while letting them an *affordable* and *easy to use* way to interact.
+Timegrid is a single platform holding all *businesses* and *customers* while letting them an *affordable* and *easy to use* way to interact.
 Useful, Simple, Fast.

 It is made under the [**Laravel 5.1 (LTS)**](http://laravel.com/docs/5.1) framework for [**PHP**](http://php.net/).